How To Prepare For the MMI

 Now is the time to refresh yourself on the big-picture of “WHY” this school?
 This is an essential part of your multiple mini interview prep.
 Ensure you’ve researched the medical school’s website, including the mission statement.
 In which ways do your views and values align with the school’s?

 You should also be well-versed in current affairs relevant to the medical field.
 For example, stay up-to-date with JAMA (Journal of the American Medical Association).
 You should also be knowledgeable in world issues and general politics.
-Your interviewer will likely ask you to elaborate or share your views, so ensure you have a fully-formed informed opinion!

 Be prepared to authentically express the ways you hope to see your education in medicine benefit and better society.

-Understanding the MMI Format
+3. Understand the MMI Format

-Although the format may vary by school, you can expect a series of short stations based on a specific prompt or question.
 Each station is timed and typically lasts between five and eight minutes.
 When the time at each station is up, a buzzer will sound, indicating you must move on to the next station.

-Before entering each station, you’ll have two minutes to consider the prompt and prepare your thoughts.
 Prompts vary from topics of conversation, quotes, scenarios, and roleplay.
 The entire process should take nearly two hours.

 Some schools have transitioned to a fully virtual interview process using Zoom or Google Meet.
 Familiarize yourself with the school’s policy before your interview to avoid technical difficulties or confusion.